No, sir, this isn't a run-of-the-mill post about keeping your RV cool in the summer.

 Try using a microwave instead.
 Or cook with an outdoor grill, sun oven, or your fire pit.
 Or just have some cheese and crackers.

-However, if you DO have to use your stove, once done with the pot or skillet, put it outside IMMEDIATELY.
+However, if you DO have to use your stove, once done with the pot or skillet, put it outside right away.

-No sense in letting it cool off inside your RV, thus warming your camper or motorhome further.
+No sense in letting it cool off inside your RV, warming your camper or motorhome even further.

 Use An Awning Shade Cloth